|

-Surface water runoff, otherwise known as surface water flooding or pluvial flooding, occurs when water – typically rainwater – does not drain away through the soil, instead lying on or flowing over the ground surface.
+Surface water runoff, also known as surface water flooding or pluvial flooding, happens when water—usually rain—does not soak into the soil but instead remains on or flows over the ground surface.

-Runoff may occur even over normally free-draining soil if the ground is saturated or baked hard due to a prolonged dry spell.
+Runoff may occur even on usually well-draining soil if the ground becomes saturated or baked hard due to a prolonged dry spell.

 Check the long term flood risk in your area.